Ashfaque9967/Wallzio/README.md

 ## Contributing

 Wallzio thrives on the magic of community contributions.
 Join us in creating a captivating experience for users worldwide.
-If you wish to contribute, please read our [contribution guidelines](CONTRIBUTING.md) and become a part of the enchantment.

 ## License

-Wallzio is released under the [MIT License](LICENSE), granting you the freedom to make it even more magical and share it with the world.
+Wallzio is released under the [MIT License](https://opensource.org/licenses/MIT), granting you the freedom to make it even more magical and share it with the world.

 ## Contact